mirzawaqasahmed/f5-big-iq-lab/docs/class07/module2/lab1.rst

   :scale: 50%

 Why is the Firewall Event log not showing accepted connections, only drops?
 ..
-NOTE:: check the remote-afm-logging-profile
+HINT:: check the remote-afm-logging-profile